anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 * The reasons for a redaction may be specified in multiple languages.
 * All redactions may be processed by a client programmatically.
 * It re-uses remarks and notices from [@!RFC9083] and is backward-compatible with clients that do no support this extension.
+* Re-use of remarks and notices enables linking of redacted data to redaction policies.
 * In most cases, notifications of redacted data is passed to the user with clients that do not support this extensions.
 * Clients are not required to evaluate complicated and error-prone JSONPath expressions.